mims-harvard/TimeX/README.md

 **Requirements**: Requirements are found in `requirements.txt`.
 Please install the necessary requirements via `pip` (recommended) or `conda`.

-## Datasets and Model Weights
+## Datasets

-Processed datasets and model weights will be released upon acceptance.
+All datasets can be found on the Harvard Dataverse here: https://doi.org/10.7910/DVN/B0DEQJ.

 ## Usage